deikariru/web3-first-contract/README.md

 - get() returns current value
 - Added ownership control
 - Add event or logs
+- Add counter() to reset value to 0

 Tested in Remix VM:
 - Compiled in Paris vers 0.8.19..